 If you’ve been to our meat counter in the last couple of weeks, you probably have noticed a few changes.
 With the launch of the 5-Step Animal Welfare Rating Standards – the signature program of Global Animal Partnership – we’ve got new signage, brochures and labels for our Step-rated beef, chicken and pork!
 So what does it mean?
 Basically, the higher the Step number, the more interesting their environment, the more time the animals spend outside, and the more natural their life.
 Last week we talked about Steps 1 to 5 for our chicken.
 This week I want to tell you about our Step-rated pork – approximately 450 pig farms are able to supply Steps 1 through 4!

 So let’s dive a bit deeper and see how the multi-tiered program impacts pigs and the farmers who raise them.
 At the first level, the 5-Step Animal Welfare Rating Standards program prohibits the use of crates or stalls, typically used on many pig farms.
 Instead, pigs at Step 1 are group-raised in barns or hoop houses.
 Another departure from customary practice is the flooring.
 Rather than spending their lives on barren, slatted flooring, Step 1 pigs are raised on good quality bedding, which helps keep them warm and comfortable.
-In addition, the common practices of tail docking and tooth clipping are not allowed.
+In addition, the common practices of routine tail docking and tooth clipping are not allowed.
 For Step 1, our pork suppliers must meet more than 110 different requirements — quite an achievement!

-Step 2 requires an enriched environment for the animals.
+Step 2 requires a more enriched environment for the animals.
 For example, pigs have a strong drive to root and forage.
 In order to provide these opportunities in an indoor environment, Step-rated farmers have gotten very creative.
 Some provide straw bales — it’s quite a sight to see the pigs actively digging up the straw, pushing it around the pens and eating it!
 Other producers have provided novel objects in pens to keep pigs busy – some of our suppliers have hung chains from ceilings so the pigs can knock them around and play with them.

 At Step 3, pigs must have continuous access to the outdoors during the day.
 Pigs can spend their time inside or roam around outside — it’s their choice.
 And since the Steps build on each other, Step 3 farmers also provide enrichments indoors so that the pigs can continue to root after dark or during bad weather.